The Feynman method as an effective learning tool

 2. Reduce

-• After the lecture and as soon as possible, summarize these fact and ideas.
+• After the lecture and as soon as possible, summarize these facts and ideas.
 Doing this clarifies meaning and relationships, reinforces continuity and strengthens your memory.

 3. Recite